marmelab/ng-admin/README.md

         });

 * `filterQuery(function)`
-Defines parameters used to query the API:
+Define the parameters used to query the API:

-        myView.filterQuery(function(q) {
+        listView.filterQuery(function(searchQuery) {
-            return { query: q };
+            return { q: searchQuery };
         });

 * `filterQuery(function)`
-Defines parameters used to query the API.
+Define parameters used to query the API.
 See below.

 * `infinitePagination(boolean)`
 Enable or disable lazy loading.